mikekazakov/MGKMenuWithFilter/README.md

 A macOS menu that supports items filtration via keyboard input

 ## About
-MGKMenuWithFilter is a class that lets user to show only menu items which have a title with a query string inside.
+MGKMenuWithFilter is a class that lets the user show only menu items which have a title with a query string inside.
 The query string can be changed via keyboard typing while the menu instance is shown.
 Here's the example:
 ![](https://kazakov.life/wordpress/wp-content/uploads/2017/05/2017-05-12-10_17_50.gif)

 ## How to use it
-Add the MGKMenuWithFilter source code to the project and programatically populate a menu instance as usually, but allocate a MGKMenuWithFilter object insted of NSMenu.
+Add the MGKMenuWithFilter source code to the project and programmatically populate a menu instance as usually, but allocate a MGKMenuWithFilter object instead of NSMenu.
 Here's the code snippet for the example above:
 ```swift
 @IBAction func showPopUpMenu(_ sender: Any) {
     let folder = NSURL.fileURL(withPath: "/Library/Desktop Pictures")